TetraJet-v2: Accurate NVFP4 Training for Large Language Models with Oscillation Suppression and Outlier Control: Abstract

 \section{Abstract}

 Large Language Models (LLMs) training is prohibitively expensive, driving interest in low-precision fully-quantized training (FQT).
 While novel 4-bit formats like \texttt{NVFP4} offer substantial efficiency gains, achieving near-lossless training at such low precision remains challenging.
-We introduce \textbf{\ours}, an end-to-end 4-bit FQT method that leverages \texttt{NVFP4} for activations, weights, and gradients in all linear layers.
+We introduce \textbf{TetraJet-v2}, an end-to-end 4-bit FQT method that leverages \texttt{NVFP4} for activations, weights and gradients in all linear layers.
 We identify two critical issues hindering low-precision LLM training: weight oscillation and outliers.
-To address these, we propose: 1) an unbiased double-block quantization method for \texttt{NVFP4} linear layers, 2) OsciReset, an algorithm to suppress weight oscillation, and 3) OutControl, an algorithm to retain outlier accuracy. \textbf{\ours} consistently outperforms prior \texttt{FP4} training methods on pre-training LLMs across varying model sizes up to \texttt{370M} and data sizes up to \texttt{200B} tokens, reducing the performance gap to full-precision training by an average of~51.3\,\%.
+To address them, we propose: 1) an unbiased double-block quantization method for \texttt{NVFP4} linear layers with practically optimal convergence in LLM training, 2) \textbf{OsciReset}, the first effective algorithm to suppress LLMs' weight oscillation bottleneck, and 3) \textbf{OutControl}, a mix-precision algorithm to retain outlier accuracy. \textbf{TetraJet-v2} outperforms prior methods on \texttt{FP4} pre-training for LLMs across models up to \texttt{370M} parameters trained up to \texttt{212B} tokens, reducing the performance gap to \texttt{BF16} by an average of~51.3\% while enabling $1.67\times$ end-to-end speedup over \texttt{FP8}.\footnote{ Code: \url{ https://github.com/thu-ml/TetraJet-v2-NVFP4Training}}